metal-crow/Dark-Souls-PvP-AI/README.md

     * i was wrong. dead angles dont protect against parrying. need ghost hit
     * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
     * CE camera lock script causes crashes.
-Fix: disable all scripts before invasions and disconnect.

   * **HIGH Priority**
     * have fully automated version.
 When in world, put down sign.
 When enemy detected, enable ai.
 Put on server, steam to switch.